zhichli/container-use/environment/README.md

 ```

 The diagram shows how environment branches sync between your source repo and the container-use remote.
 When you create an environment, the current branch content gets pushed to the container-use remote as `adverb-animal`.
 When you checkout an environment, it creates a local tracking branch `cu-adverb-animal` that tracks the remote environment branch.
 Regular branches like `main` and `feature-branch` stay only in your source repo.

+You can accept the environment's work into your current branch using either:
+- **`cu merge`** - Preserves the agent's commit history
+- **`cu apply`** - Stages changes for you to commit with your own message

 Below the branch level, the system creates a bare Git repository and worktree in `~/.config/container-use/` - this is plumbing to make the Git operations work with minimal modifications to your source repository.
 The worktree contains a copy of your code that gets mounted into the Docker container at `/workdir`.